drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 # A

 #### *is/was able to*
 When describing something someone else did, wrote, or said, students often write that the other person *is/was able to* do, write, or say such and such.
 If someone actually did something, then it follows that they must have been able to do that thing.
 The problem is one of emphasis: is the emphasis on the thing that they did, or on their ability to do it?
-Compare: *Richard Sherman was able to intercept Tom Brady's pass, ending the Patriots' drive.// Richard Sherman intercepted Tom Brady's pass, ending the Patriots' drive.* In any event, when you truly want to focus on ability to do something more than on the thing actually done, *is/was able to* should become *can/could*.
+Compare: *Richard Sherman was able to intercept Tom Brady's pass, ending the Patriots' drive.// Richard Sherman intercepted Tom Brady's pass, ending the Patriots' drive.* Where do you want the emphasis?
+If some precondition is or was necessary to the action, and you want to bring all that out in your sentence, *is/was able to* can be okay: *By watching the receiver's eyes, Richard Sherman was able to time his jump just right to intercept Tom Brady's pass.*
 #### *affect* vs. *effect*
 [Paul Brians explains the correct usage of these commonly confused words](http://public.wsu.edu/~brians/errors/affect.html).
 #### *a lot*